-Control: You process the file yourself, rather than letting the camera do it.
-You can process it to your taste from a stylistic point of view.
+You have more control: You process the file yourself, rather than letting the camera do it.
+You can develop it to your taste from a stylistic point of view.
 Using Raw lets you interpret the file as many ways as you want.
 Using JPEG means the file gets interpreted one way only – the way the camera does it.

-RAW format keeps the color info: Raw files contain all the color information captured by the sensor, so you can create a color version of the photo in Lightroom as well.
+The RAW format keeps the color info: Raw files contain all the color information captured by the sensor, so you can create a color version of the photo in Lightroom Classic as well.

-Using Raw let me create both a color and black and white version of the photo below in Lightroom, without any loss of image quality.
+Using Raw let me create both a color and black and white version of the photo below in Lightroom Classic, without any loss of image quality.

-Improvements: The software gets better every year.
-The version of Lightroom you use in five or 10 years time will be much better than the current one.
-With Raw, you can take advantage of these new improved tools and reprocess your images in the future.
+The software gets better every year: The version of Lightroom Classic you use in five or 10 years time will be much better than the current one.
+With Raw, you can take advantage of these new improved tools and redevelop your images in the future.

 So please, don’t use the JPEG format any more for black and white photography.